 Characteristic Pautrier microabscesses are present in the epidermis on skin punch biopsies.
 In some cases, a leukemic phase called Sézary syndrome is characterized by the appearance of malignant T cells with serpentine nuclei in the peripheral blood.
 These can be detected on a routine Wright-stained smear or by flow cytometry.

 After diagnosis, stage is determined to guide therapy.
-The commonly used ISCL/EORTC (International Society of Cutaneous Lymphomas/European Organization of Research and Treatment of Cancer) staging system incorporates physical examination findings, histopathology results, and results of imaging tests (1) Diagnosis reference Mycosis fungoides and Sézary syndrome are uncommon chronic T-cell lymphomas primarily affecting the skin and occasionally the lymph nodes.
-(See also Overview of Lymphoma.)
-Mycosis fungoides... read more .
+The commonly used ISCL/EORTC (International Society of Cutaneous Lymphomas/European Organization of Research and Treatment of Cancer) staging system incorporates physical examination findings, histopathology results, and results of imaging tests (1, 2) Diagnosis references Mycosis fungoides and Sézary syndrome are uncommon chronic T-cell non-Hodgkin lymphomas primarily affecting the skin and occasionally the lymph nodes.
+(See also Overview of Lymphoma and Non-Hodgkin... read more .

 Prognosis for Cutaneous T-cell Lymphomas